AJChapman/acthpa-website/site/info/radios.md

 ## Explanation of SAFA/HGFA Channels

-In Australia we have [80 CB channels](https://en.wikipedia.org/wiki/UHF_CB#UHF_CB_band_plan), in the frequency range of 476.425 MHz to 477.4125 Mhz.
+In Australia we have [80 CB channels](https://en.wikipedia.org/wiki/UHF_CB#UHF_CB_band_plan), in the frequency range of 476.425 MHz to 477.4125 MHz.
-But SAFA has purchased rights to use another UHF channel outside of this range, at 472.125 Mhz.
+But SAFA has purchased rights to use another UHF channel outside of this range, at 472.125 MHz.
 Within that single frequency SAFA have nominated four CTCSS frequencies that pilots can use, so as to make the most of this single channel by dividing it up into four distinct sub-channels.
-These sub-channels are not quite as good as having four distinct channels, because transmissions on any one of the four will lock others out for the duration of the transmission, even if they are using a different sub-channel.
+These sub-channels are not quite as good as having four distinct channels, because transmissions on any one of the four will lock others out for the duration of the transmission, even if they are using a different sub-channel^[Assuming Busy Channel Lockout (see glossary) is enabled, otherwise they will unknowingly transmit over the top of each other, also bad.].
 To make matters slightly more complicated, we also have the option of using the SAFA frequency *without* tone squelch.
 We refer to this as *HGFA Open*.